minimapletinytools/smarties/README.md

 ## Advanced features

-- If you look at the methods in *TreeState* you will see it contains many stack operations. *AdvancedTreePerception x y* provides a default implemantion of these using *TreeStack x*.
-The purpose of this is to allow nodes to create state for future nodes to operate on.
+- Nodes can modify perception for future nodes to operate on.
 For example, lets say each student in our example has a best friend and a crush.
 These students _their_ friends/crushes strongly strongly influence the student's decision to change pronouns.
 Also apologies for very subtly suggesting that monogamy is the only option...
 Naively approaching this, we may find ourselves creating several nodes:

 ```haskell
 conditionBestFriendFoo = ...